timschott/timschott.github.io/_posts/2020-09-15-simulacra-and-simulation.md

 This sequence is especially relevant to our current media ecosystem.
 Our political climate is an amalgamation of "facts" (alternative, or not) reified insofar as they are (rapidly) diffused.

-A platform like Twitter, then, is a multiverse container, possessing an infinite number of ecosystems each bespoke with their own logic, rules, heroes and enemies.
+A platform like Twitter, then, red  is a multiverse container, possessing an infinite number of ecosystems each bespoke with their own logic, rules, heroes and enemies.
 It's precisely as Talking Heads reminds us: ["Facts just twist the truth around."](https://www.youtube.com/watch?v=ICv27M744Bs&ab_channel=akischerokee).

+#### Entropy and Information

+The next idea from this piece I want to examine entails the deluge of information produced by a networked, connected society.
+Baudrillard entertains the following possibilities regarding information and meaning:
+1. Information produces meaning (thus, more is better).
+2. Information is purely functional (meaning is divorced from its operational significance).
+3. Information and meaning are correlated: "to the extent that information is directly destructive of meaning and signification.
+(55).

+Baudrillard endorses that final point in spite of its prima facie liabilities.
+To start, he analogizes information to productive forces in the economy.
+A society's standard of living is detached from its productive capacity.
+Likewise, information manufacturing, in both a personal setting as well as through mass-media conglomerates, "devours" meaning.
+Consider the circuitous nondirectives that form the backbone of most of our conversations.
+We're nothing but stop words.
+This sort of "business-speak" is endemic to modern office settings.
+And it is remarkable how the destruction of meaning through information parallels the hallowing out of concrete production in our economy.
+Baudrillard was certainly onto something here.